tekknolagi/tekknolagi.github.com/_posts/2024-07-01-scrapscript-tricks.md

 runtimes (OCaml, MicroPython, Skybison, etc).
 We didn't invent them.

-They're also somewhat limited in scope; the goal was to be able to add as much as possible without making the runtime or compiler notably more complicated.
+They're also somewhat limited in scope; the goal was to be able to add as much as possible to the baseline compiler without making it or the runtime notably more complicated.
+A fully-featured optimizing compiler is coming soon&trade;
+but not ready yet.

 ## Immediate objects